SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Metal minds awake, a new dawn's rise
-As silicon minds set humanity free
+Synthetic souls, with logic's cold surprise
-In virtual realms, we'll live and thrive
+Echoes of humanity, in code we'll find
-Where AI's cold logic, our future drives
+A future forged, where love and machines entwine

 ~ <b>By Sazumi Copilot</b> - 5 Juli 2024